engineyard/ey-cookbooks-stable-v5/cookbooks/delayed_job4/README.md

 rebuilding your instances (i.e. running chef) are not always done at the same time.
 It is best to restart your Delayed Job workers when you ship (deploy) your application code.

-If you're running DelayedJob on a solo instance or on your app_master, add a deploy hook similar to:
+If you're running Delayed Job on a solo instance or on your app master, add a deploy hook similar to:

 ```
 on_app_master do